 Greg is a Clinical Psychologist and qualified primary school teacher.
 He has a Master of Psychology (Clinical), a BA (Psych) (Hons) from the University of Western Sydney, a BA (Psych) from the University of Wollongong, and a Master of Teaching from the University of Sydney.
-He is a member of the Australian Psychological Society.
+He is a Fellow of the Australian Psychological Society.

 As a psychologist in private practice, Greg’s areas of focus relate to assessment and consultation work.
 Having worked for almost 15 years in school-settings Greg is passionate about helping children and families to navigate the schooling and ongoing education journey in a healthy and effective way.
 This includes a strong focus on quality assessment in order to inform effective intervention.

 Greg is also currently completing Doctoral studies in parenting education , and regularly presents training seminars for a variety of organisations around issues related to effective parenting.

 Consultancy work for Greg currently focuses on working with a number of church and mission organisations, providing supervision and training for staff within these organisations, as well as consulting on complex leadership breakdown or the promotion of positive psychological health.
 Greg utilises a strength-based approach, helping teams to develop self-insight and increase overall effectiveness.
 Greg has also lectured in pastoral counselling at a number of theological training colleges.